dusanradivojevic/Hulu_2.0_clone/README.md

 When it comes to visual appearance of application, I used Tailwind css for styling.
 It has various built-in utilities and classes that can be used for achieving great UI & UX 'without ever leaving html', as they say in the documentation.

 IDE for development was Visual Studio Code.

+## Live preview

+Vercel platform is used for deploying the application and it can be accessed by clicking [here](https://hulu-2-0-clone-steel.vercel.app/).